7,065,000 pageviews

 The Wake County District Attorney, determined to bring Jason Young to justice, announced that he would try him again.
 Jason, who had been incarcerated in the Wake County Jail since his arrest in December 2009, went on trial for the second time on February 10, 2012.

-The prosecutor, in his opening statement, alleged that the defendant had checked into the Hillsville Hampton Inn just before eleven on the night of November 2, 2006.
-An hour later, he left the building through an emergency exit he had propped open with a rock to avoid using his computer card key to re-enter the hotel.
-According to the prosecutor, the defendant arrived at his Birchleaf Drive home at around three in the morning.
-Shortly after his arrival, he drugged his daughter and murdered his wife.
-After cleaning up and disposing of his bloody shirt, shoes and trousers, and ditching or cleaning off the murder weapon, he returned to the hotel, arriving there around seven in the morning.
+The prosecutor in his opening statement alleged that the defendant had checked into the Hillsville Hampton Inn just before eleven on the night of November 2, 2006.
+An hour later he left the building through an emergency exit he had propped open with a rock to avoid using his computer card key to re-enter the hotel.
+According to the prosecutor the defendant arrived at his Birchleaf Drive home at around three in the morning.
+Shortly after his arrival he drugged his daughter and murdered his wife.
+After cleaning up and disposing of his bloody shirt, shoes and trousers, and ditching or cleaning off the murder weapon, he returned to the hotel arriving there around seven in the morning.

 One of the City-County Bureau of Investigation crime scene officers testified that it appeared that someone had moved the victim's body to get into the defendant's closet.
 The detective said that despite all of the blood on the upstairs floor, certain items such as the sink drain had been sanitized by the killer.
 The investigator said he did find traces of blood on the knob to the door leading from the house to the garage.
-The detective said he had been present when, on the day after the murder, the suspect's body was checked for signs of trauma related to the killing.
+The detective said he had been present when on the day after the murder the defendant's body was checked for signs of trauma related to the killing.
 No injuries were found.

 A second detective testified that the dark shirt the defendant was seen wearing on hotel surveillance video footage was not in the suitcase he had used on that trip.
 The implication was that the defendant had disposed of the bloody garment.

 Included among the prosecution witnesses who took the stand over the next two weeks were two daycare employees who said they had seen Cassidy Young acting out her mother's beating.
 The girl was using a doll to demonstrate the attack.
-A therapist took the stand and testified that a week before her death, the victim had come to her seeking counseling to cope with her unhappy marriage.
+A therapist took the stand and testified that a week before her death the victim had come to her seeking counseling to cope with her unhappy marriage.
 In the therapist's opinion Michelle Young had been verbally abused by her husband.

 Jason Young's mother and father took the stand for the defense.
 On November 3, 2006 Jason had driven from the Hampton Inn in Virginia to his parents's home in Brevard, North Carolina.
 His mother testified that when they broke the news to him that Michelle had been murdered, "you saw the color just drain from his face."